-Religion is a fundamental part of the life of the Balinese and that is evident in the air as soon as you step on the island … for something it is called the “Island of the Gods”.
+Religion is a fundamental part of the life of the Balinese and that is evident in the air as soon as you step on the island, Bali island also called the “Island of the Gods”.
 The temples are called “Pura” and have the highest density of temples in the world!

 Each Balinese house has its own temple, the “Temple of the Family”.
 The island of Bali is the only one in Indonesia that can be considered Hindu, the rest of the country is Muslim

 All the temples are divided into three parts, the last zone is restricted only to the premises that are going to do some ceremony.
 Remember that you should go dressed properly, in some temples you should wear the “sarong” (if you do not have it you can rent it).
 You have to be respectful with the environment and with the people who are going to do ceremonies.

 Located in Besakih, it is the most important temple in Bali.
 It is on the slope of the Agung volcano and contains 22 different temples.
 It is huge but do not hesitate to visit the highest area, at the end there is a temple with a dragon-shaped staircase that is incredible:

 The Pura Penataran Agung is the main temple of the complex.
 Other of the best known are the three dedicated to the Hindu trinity: Shiva (the destroyer), Brahma (the creator) and Vishnu (the preserver).
 This temple is a must for the Balinese,for example, when someone dies, they must do part of the rituals here.

 To entrance here is for payment but it is NOT necessary to hire any guide to enter (even though they tell you otherwise in the entrance).
 It is impressive because of the size of the complex and because there are usually ceremonies that you can see but there are other prettier temples, Throughout the year there are more than 70 celebrations here so it is possible that during your visit you will see some.